PCWcn/CCAligner/README.md

 Conduct ./runner to run the tool.

-In this runner file, source files input:/home/wpc/Example
+For example, in this runner file, source files input:/home/wpc/Example

 ./detect: no filter, complete performance；